arvindyadavtechii/10-Practice-Project-using-html-css-Javascript/README.md

 # 10 HTML, CSS & JavaScript Practice Projects

 Welcome to my repository of **10 HTML, CSS & JavaScript Practice Projects**!
 This repository is designed to help beginners and intermediate learners improve their front-end development skills by building real-world projects.
-Each project focuses on different aspects of HTML, CSS, and JavaScript, allowing you to practice and master these essential web development technologie .
+Each project focuses on different aspects of HTML, CSS, and JavaScript, allowing you to practice and master these essential web development technologie.

 ## 🚀 Projects Overview